versionpress/versionpress/docs/README.md

 ### Redirects

-TODO: how to make redirects work in mkdocs
+- [ ] TODO: how to make redirects work in mkdocs
+  * one way is to leave old file but add `<meta http-equiv="refresh" content="0; url=new" />` to redirect it
+  * discussions on board about plugins (if someone could port https://github.com/jekyll/jekyll-redirect-from that would be awesome)

 ### Theme Info